Located in Santa Cruz, CA.

 1987 4Runner 4x4 22RE SR5 (4 cylinder, fuel injected) Five Speed

-I've owned it for 10 years.
-It's a first generation 4Runner, a
+I've owned it for 14 years.
+It's a first generation 4Runner and a collectible.
+It still has plenty of power.

 cover gasket oil leak as the rear half moon is not as high